bergerbd/bergerbd.github.io/_pages/projects.markdown

   excerpt: "The SecPatterns project investigated the awareness and distribution of security patterns.
 In addition, existing security patterns were formalized so that they could be extracted using static software analysis.
-The publication was created in collaboration with SecPatterns project.
+The publication was created in collaboration with the SecPatterns project.<br/><br/>

   *Project duration:* 2016 - 2018 <br />
   *Publications:* [16](./publications#2020)"